Crawling in Rogue's dungeons with (partitioned) A3C: Neural Network Architecture

 \subsection{Neural Network}

 The neural network architecture we used is shown in figure \ref{fig:arch}.
 This network consists of two convolutional layers followed by a dense layer to process spatial dependencies and a LSTM layer to process temporal dependencies, and finally, value and policy output layers.
-The CNNs have a RELU, a $3 \times 3$ kernel with unitary stride and respectively 16 and 32 filters.
-The CNNs output is flattened and it is the input for a FC with RELU and 256 units.
+The convolutions have a ReLU activation, a $3 \times 3$ kernel with unitary stride and respectively 16 and 32 filters.
+Their output is flattened and fed to a FC with ReLU and 256 units.
 We call this structure: tower. \\ The tower input is the state representation described in Section~\ref{sec:state-rep} and its output is concatenated with a numerical ``one hot'' representation of the action taken in the previous state and the obtained reward.
 This concatenation is fed into an LSTM composed of 256 units.
 The idea of concatenating previous actions and rewards to the LSTM input comes from \cite{AuxiliaryTasks16}. \\ The output of the LSTM is then the input for the value and policy layers. \\ A network with the aforementioned structure implements an agent for each situation described in Section~\ref{sec:situations}.
 The loss is computed separately for each network, and corresponds to the A3C loss computed in \cite{AuxiliaryTasks16}.